-There are two kinds of people in this world: those who admit to using Google Translate to pass their language exams when they were 14, and liars.
+There are two kinds of people in this world: those who admit to using Google Translate, and liars.

-Google claims that GNMT is already very effective (in a study they found that people found GNMT scored 5.43 out of 6 points, whereas a human translation scored 5.5 out of 6).
+Google claims that GNMT is already very effective.
+In a study, they found that GNMT scored 5.43 out of 6 points for its accuracy at translating.
+A human translation scored 5.5 out of 6.
 Other developers estimate we will not achieve human-levels of translation on Google Translate until 2060 at the latest.

-Google’s AI has become really advanced over the years.
-Google Duplex has the ability to accurately replicate your voice and speech patterns in order to make a call.
+What’s more, Google Duplex has the ability to accurately replicate your voice and speech patterns in order to make a call.
 The official demo that Google gave was booking a haircut.
-This technology was made public over a year ago, so who knows what Google’s AI looks like now?
+This technology was made public over a year ago, so who knows what Google’s AI looks like now.

 Sourced from YouTube.

-Studying languages has been proven by Swedish scientists to literally increase the size of your brain, and so helps improve cognitive thinking.
+Studying a language is actually good for you, and good for your brain.
+The study of languages has been proven by Swedish scientists to literally increase the size of your brain, and so helps improve cognitive thinking.
 People who speak a second language are less likely to develop early-onset dementia.